This article provides an overview of how to run data exchange projects on the Data Republic platform.

 Once the data license has been approved by participating organizations, access to data can be granted for permitted uses.

-6. Request a Workspace: If you will be analyzing datasets via Senate, request a Workspace to access approved dataset(s) and run your analysis.
+6. Request a Workspace: If you will be analyzing datasets via the Data Republic platform, request a Workspace to access approved dataset(s) and run your analysis.

 7. Do your analysis: When a workspace is approved and is in running status, connect to the workspace to complete your analysis.

 8. Get your results: If permitted by your data license, run your analysis and contact Data Republic to extract your output.
 Depending on the level of governance selected for your project, Data Republic will perform a release check to ensure that the output aligns with the permitted use in the data license.

-9. Closing your project workspace: If you have a running workspace and have extracted your output from Senate, request to close your workspace if it is no longer required.
+9. Closing your project workspace: If you have a running workspace and have extracted your output from the Data Republic platform, request to terminate your workspace if it is no longer required.